top of page

 Mutant X Season 3

 In my quest to watch every Marvel movie and show, this has been the most painful.
-Each season has certainly improved, but thats not saying much.
-Lawsuits from 20th Century Fox forced them to differentiate themselves from X-Men, so they unceremoniously killed off half the cast.
+Each season has improved, but thats not saying much.
+Lawsuits from FOX forced them to differentiate the show from X-Men, so they unceremoniously killed off half the cast.

 Premiere: Sep 29, 2003